Customer: Victorian State Government | Level Crossing Removal Project

-McConnell Dowell is the constructor and leader of the Western Program Alliance, delivering part of the Victorian State government’s ambitious level crossing removal program, which is set to remove 110 dangerous level crossings by 2030.
+McConnell Dowell is the constructor and leader of the Western Program Alliance, delivering part of the Victorian state government’s ambitious level crossing removal program, which is set to remove 110 dangerous level crossings by 2030.

-The Alliance brings together the Level Crossing Removal Project, MTM (network operator), and Arup and Mott Macdonald as design partners.
+Our Alliance brings together ourselves, the Level Crossing Removal Project (government), MTM (network operator), and Arup and Mott MacDonald (design partners).

-In its first two years, the Alliance successfully completed three level crossing removals in Melbourne’s western and south eastern suburbs, namely:
+In six years we have successfully completed 9 crossing removals in Melbourne’s western and south eastern suburbs, including specific sites at:

-- Kororoit Creek Road in Williamstown North – a rail over road bridge and duplication of 800 metres of track on the Altona Loop.
-Delivered six days early.
+- Kororoit Creek Road in Williamstown North – a rail over road bridge and duplication of 800 metres of track on the Altona Loop

-- Abbots Road in Dandenong South – a rail over road bridge in an industrial zone.
-Delivered one day early.
+- Abbotts Road in Dandenong South – a rail over road bridge in an industrial zone

-- Aviation Road in Laverton – a rail over road bridge within a busy shopping precinct.
-Delivered on time
+- Aviation Road in Laverton – a road over rail bridge within a busy shopping precinct

-Due to their excellent delivery performance, the Alliance was also awarded and completed the design and construction of a new train stabling facility in Wyndham Vale for V/Line and duplicated the Cranbourne Line in Melbourne’s south east; the latter including additional level crossing removals.
+The Alliance also completed the design and construction of a new train stabling facility in Wyndham Vale for V/Line and duplicated the Cranbourne Line in Melbourne’s south east; the latter including additional level crossing removals.

 With a strong focus on creative ideas and continuous improvement, the Alliance has achieved many innovations including:

-- Drone Survey Initiative: the use of sophisticated drones paired with latest cloud-based sofware, to survey the projects and monitor the team's progress
+- Drone Survey: the use of drones paired with cloud-based sofware, to survey the projects and monitor the team's progress

-- Connected Site Initiative: a collaboration with technology leader Orange that has seen the “Internet of Things” used on a major infrastructure construction site to deliver increased productivity, reduced costs and enhanced safety outcomes
+- Connected Site: a collaboration with technology leader Orange that has seen the “Internet of Things” used on a major infrastructure construction site to deliver increased productivity, reduced costs and enhanced safety outcomes

-- Recycled Sleeper Initiative: laying 120 recycled plastic sleepers for an 80m trial on the V/Line network - an Australian first for a regional passenger line
+- Recycled Sleepers: laying 120 recycled plastic sleepers as a trial on the V/Line network - an Australian first for a regional passenger line

-- PFAS contaminated soil reuse initiative: Through collaboration with the EPA, the team developed a soil encapsulation and reuse method that avoided off site relocation of the waste, saving 187,000kg of transport related CO2.
+- PFAS contaminated soil reuse: Through collaboration with the EPA, the team developed a soil encapsulation and reuse method that avoided off site relocation of the waste, saving 187,000kg of transport related CO2.